 Despite Their Incalculable Devastation, After Exceptional Dedication, Determination, And Diligence, By Stephen’s Parents, The Five Main Suspects (Known In The Community) Were Eventually Arrested And Charged But Initially All Got Away With Murder.

-But That Injustice Led To A Change In The Law.
 Previously ‘The Law of Double Jeopardy’ Meant That A Defendant Could Not Be Tried Twice For Murder.
-However, After A New Police Team (Led By DCI Clive Driscoll) Uncovered Forensic Evidence And Appealed Successfully To The Criminal Court For A Retrial Years Later, 2 of The Original 5 Suspects Were Retried And Convicted.
+However, A New Police Team (Led By DCI Clive Driscoll) Uncovered Forensic Evidence And An Appeal Was Successfully Made To The Criminal Court For A Retrial Years Later, Based On These New Forensics.
+2 of The Original 5 Suspects Were Subsequently Retried.
+And Convicted.

 It Was A Triumph For Grace, Dignity, And Perseverance In The Face Of Institutionally Racist Policing